-70. • A udit Con ımittee

-Number of Members: Three
+Number of Members: Four Members: Mr. Ishizaka (Chairman)

-Members: Mr. O'Toole (Chairman) Dr. Himawan Mr. Shigeta
+Dr. Himawan Mr. Kobayashi Mr. Shigeta

-Number of Meetings: Six
+Number of Meetings: Seven

-Functions: The Audit Committee assists the
+Functions:

 The Audit Committee assists the Board in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting, internal control and legal compliance functions by approving the services performed by our independent registered public accounting firm and reviewing its reports regarding our consolidated financial statements and system of internal accounting control over financial reporting.
 The Audit Committee is responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm and for ensuring that such firm is independent of management.